 “I really love my job.
 I love how the hospice, specifically, can care for people really well.
 By sharing experience and also studying I know that we bring the most up to date care that we can possibly give.
 I never stop admiring how much people’s relatives love and support their loved ones.
 This has helped me gain an appreciation and understanding what everyone is going through.”

 And here we are 11 years later.
 Jane is a Band 6 nurse.
 She credits the Wolfson Foundation (a philanthropic organisation which, in association with Hospice UK, offers funding for education in healthcare) for helping with a bursary grant for her nursing degree.
 She tells me her wonderful Mother-in Law, Judith, has also been very supportive throughout.

-Here’s Jane on the right of the picture (we’re going to feature ‘our’ Ashley too (on the left), in a couple of weeks, after she gained her foundation degree in health and social care).
+Here’s Jane on the right of the picture (we’re going to feature Ashley too (on the left), after she gained a foundation degree in health and social care).

 In Jane’s other ‘real life’ she and Kevin are inspiring their boys, Henry, 8, and Barnaby, 4, to lead as good a life as possible.
 In Jane’s hands we’re sure that a bright future lies ahead for two, positively enlightened, young men.